 "Adulterants not only dilute the therapeutic value of herbal supplements but also have the potential to cause harm.
 The herbal industry must commit to rigorous testing and quality assurance protocols to maintain the purity and efficacy of Tongkat Ali."

-Five types of adulterants that are usually found in Tongkat Ali supplements:
+Types of adulterants, impurities and contaminants that may be found in some Tongkat Ali supplements:

 CAN IT CAUSE SIDE EFFECTS?

-• Low-quality fillers are not regularly tested and may cause side effects.
+- Low-quality fillers are not regularly tested and may cause other side effects if taken long term.

 Manufacturers may add these drugs to mimic the effects of the herbal ingredients or enhance the product’s perceived efficacy.